jayxcao/homework-unit11/README.md

 > **Which model had the best balanced accuracy score?**

-1. Easy Ensemble Classifier produced an accuracy score of: 0.9138746872620472 'total_pymnt_inv')]
+1. Easy Ensemble Classifier produced an accuracy score of: 0.9139038962817925

 > **Which model had the best recall score?**

-2. Easy Ensemble Classifier produced recall of 0.942692
+2. Easy Ensemble Classifier produced recall of 0.942459

 > **Which model had the best geometric mean score?**

-3. Easy Ensemble Classsifer had the best geometric mean score of: 0.913420
+3. Easy Ensemble Classsifer had the best geometric mean score of: 0.913449

 > **What are the top three features?**